BozoDel/LoveKnowsNoBorders/README.md

 * Some page names are composed of an object name and a function name, for example, *Source:getPitch*. *Source* here can be replaced by any variable of the source type, so it can be translated as an isolated object/type would.
 But *getPitch* is a function and can't be translated.

 * Constants are more complicated.
 The Lua function *type* returns the type of a given variable.
 If that variable is a number, the function will return "number" as a string of text.
 In most parts of the documentation, we would translate *number* as *número* (in Portuguese), but it's not possible if it's a constant.
 The function *type* will never return "número", and assuming otherwise can induce errors.
 It may not seem such a huge problem for functions that *output* constants, but it definitely is for functions that take constants as *input*.
 Therefore words used as constants can't be translated when used as such (a single word in a string of text), but can be translated in descriptions and explanations.

-## CAT tool recommendation

-This explanation will assume that you're using [OmegaT](http://omegat.org/), which is free and open source (and very good and growing in popularity).
-But you should be able to use other CAT tools, making a few or no changes.

-(**EXPAND THIS**)

 # How to